Xavi (footballer, born 1980): 2001–2008: Breakthrough and vice-captaincy

 In these years, Barcelona was on the verge of bankruptcy and struggling to keep its place in La Liga's elite.
 Playing midfield, but in a more defensive role, Xavi made 20 assists and scored 7 goals in those two seasons.
 On 16 March 2002, he scored his first goal in El Clásico against Real Madrid.

 Xavi was named the vice-captain in the 2004–05 season, in which he helped Barcelona win La Liga.
 He was named La Liga Spanish Player of the Year in 2005.

-In the 2005–06 season, Xavi tore the ligaments in his left knee in training; he was out of action for four months but returned in April and was on the substitutes bench for Barcelona's win in the 2006 Champions League Final against Arsenal.
+In the 2005–06 season, Xavi tore the ligaments in his left knee in training; he was out of action for four months but returned in April and was on the substitutes bench for Barcelona's win in the 2006 Champions League final against Arsenal.
 He also won La Liga and the Supercopa de España.

 2008–2012: Sustained domestic and European success

 "Xavi is a player who has the Barcelona DNA: someone who has the taste for good football, someone who is humble and someone who has loyalty to this club.
 From the first moment I saw him play, I knew he would become the brain behind Barcelona for many years to come."

 — —Former Barcelona coach Pep Guardiola, September 2008.

 After being named Player of the Tournament at Euro 2008, Xavi spoke to Bayern Munich about a transfer, but newly appointed Barcelona coach Pep Guardiola convinced him that he was too important to the club to be allowed to leave.
-He was a main part of Barcelona's treble and scored the fourth goal in the 4–1 win in the 2009 Copa del Rey Final against Athletic Bilbao, with a free kick.
+He was a main part of Barcelona's treble and scored the fourth goal in the 4–1 win in the 2009 Copa del Rey final against Athletic Bilbao, with a free-kick.
 In La Liga, one of his most significant games was the 6–2 Clásico victory over Real Madrid on 2 May; he assisted four goals – once to Carles Puyol, once to Thierry Henry and twice to Lionel Messi.

-Xavi helped Barcelona win the 2009 Champions League Final 2–0 against Manchester United, assisting the second goal by crossing to Messi for his header.
+Xavi helped Barcelona win the 2009 Champions League final 2–0 against Manchester United, assisting the second goal by crossing the ball to Lionel Messi for his header.
 Prior to the match, Manchester United coach Sir Alex Ferguson heaped praise on the central midfield combination of Xavi and Andrés Iniesta, stating, "I don't think Xavi and Iniesta have ever given the ball away in their lives.
 They get you on that carousel and they can leave you dizzy."
 Xavi was voted "UEFA Champions League best midfielder" for his contribution during Barcelona's victorious 2008–09 Champions League campaign.
-Xavi was the highest assisting player in La Liga with 20, and in the Champions League, with 7; he earned 29 assists overall that season.
+Xavi was the highest assisting player in La Liga with 20, and in the Champions League, with 7; he earned 28 assists overall that season.
 Xavi was under contract to Barça until 2014 after extending his contract during the 2008–09 season.
 The new contract made him one of the club's biggest earners, with a salary of €7.5 million a year.